-What Must an ERISA Plan Cover?
+What must an ERISA plan cover?

-ERISA plans do not have to cover mental health treatment.
+ERISA plans are not required to cover mental health treatment.
 But, if your plan pays for mental health services, and if 50 or more employees are covered, any lifetime or annual caps on mental health services must be set as high as those for physical health services.
 Read your policy carefully as your employer may limit the number of mental health visits or the number of days covered.